 So this is all the glorious eroticism of Danchizuma no Yuuaku – all you see are two pairs of legs that shiver occasionally, and you’re told to “Hit RETURN to flash !!!”
 It’s not quite clear whether the key has to be pressed rapidly or rhythmically, but it seems that if one makes the blue graph rise too quickly, it just starts plummeting down.
 The “Your Angle” stat in the lower right corner might have to do something with it, cause it changes for every scene.

 After the pitiful scene the player is awarded a score, which is negative most of the time.
 The act also consumes virility and money, even when the game claims one has just earned some ten thousand-something yen.
 Getting in debt actually isn’t much of an issue, though.
 The (P)ay command is not available anymore, but otherwise the game just goes on.
 The “skin” value also decreases when there is no sex scene.
 Are condoms what the guy is actually selling?

-There is a staircase that seems to lead to the second floor, but it is unaccessible, supposedly until one has sold enough crap to the women in all seven appartements on the first.
+There is a staircase that seems to lead to the second floor, but it is inaccessible, supposedly until one has sold enough crap to the women in all seven apartments on the first.
 Given the rapid pace with which the stats go down, however, the task seems pretty much impossible, bare any hidden strategies that might be lost to us.
-Below are a few of the women you can meet in the appartment complex.
+Below are a few of the women you can meet in the apartment complex.
 There’s a Japanese page that also shows some bikini girls and a bearded crossdresser(?), but I never met those.